How to Order

 With passion and energy, she turned her volunteer project into a career change and launched her publishing company, Michaelmas Press.
 The company name, “Michaelmas”, is taken from an autumn celebration common to Waldorf Schools.
 Shortly thereafter, she entered a 3-year Waldorf teacher training program.

 Her first publication was Waldorf Student Reading List, a small lower school reading list compiled with faculty-member Karen Rivers for their community.
 She began to market the book to other schools.
 However, Pam still had not forgotten her original goal to publish her “big book”, as she called it.
-Even after graduating from Rudolf Steiner College and working as Director of Community Development in a Waldorf school, she received inquiries from other schools about The Parent Handbook.
+Even after graduating from Rudolf Steiner College and working as Director of Community Development at the Princeton Waldorf school, she received inquiries from other schools about The Parent Handbook.
 It was time to transform it into Waldorf Education: A Family Guide.

 John Greenleaf Whittier